grahamanderson/dsp/00-fork_repo.md

 What is your favorite [emoji](http://www.emoji-cheat-sheet.com/)?

->Today's emoji favorite is the :baby_chick:.
+A1.
+Today's emoji favorite is the 🐥